Daniil Medvedev: 2017: First ATP final

-2018 First ATP titles
+2018: First ATP titles

 Medvedev started the 2018 season by qualifying for the Sydney International.
-He reached the final which he won against Australian Alex de Minaur.
-The final was the youngest ATP Tour tournament final since 2007, when a 20-year-old Rafael Nadal defeated a 19-year-old Novak Djokovic in the final of Indian Wells.
+He reached the final, which he won against Australian Alex de Minaur.
+The final was the youngest ATP Tour tournament final since 20-year-old Rafael Nadal defeated a 19-year-old Novak Djokovic in the final of the 2007 Indian Wells Masters.
 It also was the tournament's youngest final since 1989.

 In August, Medvedev won his second ATP title at the 2018 Winston-Salem Open after defeating Steve Johnson in straight sets.
-In October, Medvedev won his first ATP 500 and third career ATP title in Tokyo as a qualifier, overcoming Japanese star and No. 3 seeded, Kei Nishikori, in straight sets in the final.
+In October, Medvedev won his first ATP 500 and third career ATP title in Tokyo as a qualifier, overcoming Japanese star and No. 3 seed Kei Nishikori in straight sets in the final.
 This triumph brought him to a new career high ranking of No. 22 and made him the No. 1 player in Russia.
 The victory also marked the third consecutive final that Medvedev had beaten the home favorite in to win the title.
 Medvedev reached the Kremlin Cup semifinal, losing to his countryman and eventual champion Karen Khachanov.
-One week later, he made the semifinals at the ATP 500 Swiss Indoors event, which he lost to Roger Federer.
+One week later, he made the semifinals at the Swiss Indoors, which he lost to Roger Federer.
 After the tournament, he achieved a new career high ranking of world No. 16.

 Medvedev finished 2018 with the most hard court match wins of any player on the ATP Tour (38 wins).
 He also had the most titles on hard court tournaments (3 titles), tying with Roger Federer, Novak Djokovic and Karen Khachanov.